selfishprimate/gerillass-docs/content/docs/latest/text-stroke.md

 # Text Stroke

 {{< featured type="Mixin" name="text-stroke" >}}
-Text Stroke mixin helps you to add stroke to a text element and style it very easily.
+**Text Stroke** Sass mixin helps you to add stroke to a text element and style it very easily.
 {{< /featured >}}

 ## Arguments